The checks you should make when buying a second-hand car

 Whoever you buy from, always ask about the car’s history, any accidents or recent repairs.

-You should ask to see the car’s service and MOT history and ensure the recorded mileage aligns with the car’s odometer.
+If you’re planning to buy a used car, you should ask to see the car’s service and MOT history and ensure the recorded mileage aligns with the car’s odometer.
 Check through all the documents to ensure they tell a consistent story which matches the vehicle, and be cautious if you cannot see the full history.

 It is possible to carry out a lot of research yourself online.
 Online history checks, such as those offered on the AA Cars website, will confirm the mileage and number of previous owners, and will confirm that the car has not been stolen, been in an accident or written off.
 It will also tell you when there is no outstanding finance to be paid.